 Analyses of GFP-LC3 indicated enhanced autophagosome clearance (half-life

 reduced to ~3.6 h) in 1c1c7 cultures.
 Western blot analysis showed that LC3-II

 decreased in NPC fibroblasts within 24 h of TPA-treatment.
 The cumulative

 data suggest that autophagosome accumulation in NPC fibroblasts or in

 response to CAD-treatment is due to increased autophagosome synthesis

 paired with inefficient degradation due to sequestration of autophagosomes

 within vimentin filament networks.

-Kleinman, Miriam Devorah, "Cationic amphiphilic drug-induced autophagosome accumulation is due to autophagosome sequestration within vimentin intermediate filament networks resulting in prolonged autophagosome half-life" (2011).
+Kleinman, Miriam Devorah, "Cationic amphiphilic drug-induced autophagosome accumulation is due to autophagosome sequestration within vimentin intermediate filament networks resulting in prolonged autophagosome half-life" (2012).
 Wayne State University Dissertations.
-Paper 380.
+380.